kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-2.md

-No string values, that represent missing values, but label 'keine Angabe', which is equivalent to *NaN*.
+No string values that represent missing values, but label 'keine Angabe', which is equivalent to *NaN*.
 This only became obvious after the cleaning steps, since all alphabetic characters were dropped during the cleaning, leaving rows with 'keine Angabe' entries empty.
 Pandas in turn assigned *NaN* values to these